lizkovalchuk/Tutorials/React-Front-to-Back-Udemy/section-9-redux-thunk-and-HTTP/s9-p3-deploy-to-apache.md

 ### **Deploy to Apache**

+1. Check that the `"homepage"` value in your `package.json` file is set correctly.
-1. Run `npm run-script build` in your terminal.
+2. Run `npm run-script build` in your terminal.
 A `build` folder will be created as a result.
-2. Open the build folder, and move all the contents in that folder to where it needs to be in either FileZilla or cpanel.
+3. Open the build folder, and move all the contents in that folder to where it needs to be in either FileZilla or cpanel.

 <a data="uploading-to-subdirectory"></a>